VIISON/shopware/UPGRADE-5.2.md

 [View all changes from v5.2.14...v5.2.15](https://github.com/shopware/shopware/compare/v5.2.14...v5.2.15)

 * Fixed article api resource when creating a new article with new configurator options and an image mapping for this new options
+* Make all article attributes available to productfeeds

 ## 5.2.14